|Page tools: Print Page Print All RSS Search this Product|

 The National Health Measures Survey, which is sometimes referred to as the biomedical component of the AHS, focused on early lifestyle related diseases through blood and urine testing.
 Information was collected on:

 Participants were those people aged five years and over, who were selected for either NHS or NNPAS and agreed to also participate in the NHMS.
 Children aged 5 to 11 were only asked to provide urine samples.
+For more information about the tests, see Biomedical Measures.

 National Health Survey (NHS)